chakane3/ReactNotes/React-State/README.md

     const [memeImage, setMemeImage] = React.useState('img/placeholder')

     const getMemeImage = (event) => {
-        // logic to grab a new image from json wether locally or via API endpoint event.preventDefault()
+        // grab a new image from json locally or via API endpoint setMemeImage(memeImage...path/to /some /img)
+        event.preventDefault()
+    }

+    // Side Note: If we ever need the old value of state to
+    //            determine the new value of state we can pass
+    //            functions in setMemeImage.
+    const divideBy8 = () => {
+        setNumber(function(oldValue) {
+            return oldValue / 8;
+        })
     }

     return (
         // JSX